Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

   + Click the [ ![Columns](../../Assets/Icons/Columns.png "[Columns]") Columns (x)] button.
   + Click the *Column* drop-down list, select a column in the list and click the [ADD COLUMN] button to add the column to the columns displayed in the product list.
   + Click the ![Remove](../../Assets/Icons/Cross03.png "[Remove]") (Remove) button next to a column name to remove the corresponding column from the product list.
-  + Click and hold a column name and by using drag and drop, move the selected column to the desired position.
+  + Click and hold a column name and move the selected column to the desired position by using drag and drop.
 The number left to the column name displays the position number of the column in the product list.
   + Click the [APPLY] button to apply the changes.